 There are a few things to consider when thinking about ease of use: how easily a new cartridge of nitrous oxide is to insert, how quickly it can be whipped (sometimes in as little as four shakes), and how easy the handle is to squeeze and guide.
 If you want to use a dispenser to decorate, not just to add some creamy topping, you’ll certainly want to consider the comfort of the handles, bottle, and arm lever.

 In addition to whipped cream and other chilled toppings, some dispensers can also whip warm toppings to make foams and whips.
-If you anticipate wanting to experiment with more than just whipped cream, look for a dispenser that is safe to use with both hot and cold liquids.
+If you want to experiment with more than just whipped cream, look for a dispenser that is safe to use with both hot and cold liquids.

 Depending on the material and design, some canisters are designed to hold a charge for up to two weeks.
 Others only guarantee to maintain pressure for a few days.
 If you want to have whipped cream on hand for regular use, consider one that can store longer.

 A whipped cream dispenser will eventually pay for itself with regular use, but it can still be a sizable investment.
-Higher-end, restaurant-grade whips can cost around $100, but budget-minded ones made from aluminum are also available for around half that price.
+Higher-end, restaurant-grade whips can be pricey, but budget-minded ones made from aluminum are also available for less.